Skip to content

 The triggers for leaving always come down to the same structural traps.

 Costs rise while returns diminish.
-HubSpot CMS Enterprise starts at $43,200 a year and typically increases annually.
-The 5-year total cost of ownership easily exceeds $290,000.
+HubSpot Content Hub Enterprise (the product formerly known as CMS Hub, renamed by HubSpot in April 2024) starts at $18,000 a year and increases at HubSpot’s published 5% renewal rate, effectively 8-10% once you factor in seat additions.
+With a typical $50,000 build amortized into Year 1, the 5-year total cost of ownership lands around $170,000.
 You are paying software-as-a-service premiums for a platform that generates static web pages.

 Performance limitations are costing you revenue.
 HubSpot CMS injects platform overhead that you cannot optimize away.
 Core Web Vitals scores consistently trail modern alternatives.
 Google penalizes slow sites.
 Every 100ms of delay leaks conversions.
 This isn’t a developer problem.
 It’s a revenue problem your marketing team can’t fix from inside the platform.